byteflys/plugin-file-compressor/README.md

 #### 3. Instant Execution

-If you donot wanna to execute task by command line manually
+If you don't want to execute task by command line manually

 Just call the compress api, then task will automatically execute when script is loaded